To,

 (excluding independent directors) shall be liable to retire by rotation.
 Accordingly, Mr.

-Sandeep Jamnadas Merchant (DIN 05210128) directors, being the longest in the office among
+Faraaz Irfan Chapra (DIN 07854286) directors, being the longest in the office among the

 Brief resume and other relevant details of the Directors proposed to be appointed /